rat-pac/ratpac-two/doc/users_guide/command_interface.md

    Example:
    Add a combo generator using a particle gun, point source, and Poisson time distribution /generator/add combo gun:point:poisson
    The combo generator, as suggested by the example, indicates a modular and highly flexible approach to defining event characteristics.
-Users can effectively mix and match different components (e.g., particle type/energy from a "gun" model, position from a "point" or "volume" model, time distribution from a "poisson" or "fixed_interval" model) to construct complex event profiles simply by changing parts of the options_string or subsequent configuration commands.
+Users can effectively mix and match different components (e.g., particle type/energy from a "gun2" model, position from a "point" or "volume" model, time distribution from a "poisson" or "fixed_interval" model) to construct complex event profiles simply by changing parts of the options_string or subsequent configuration commands.
  * `/generator/vtx/set <particle_name_or_PDGcode> [energy_value][dx][dy][dz]`:
 * `/generator/vtx/set <args>`:
   Set the vertex generator state for the most recently added generator.
 Argument